 THE 716TH marks the exciting directorial debut by actor Andrew Bowen and the small group of talented artists who helped him bring this hugely entertaining science-fiction adventure to life!

-Written, produced, edited, starring and directed by Bowen, the short film is the result of over a year and a half that he and his small team dedicated to realizing his ambitiously scoped sci-fi universe with a production budget of only 10K (12K total).
-With those budget constraints, Bowen also had to serve as the shorts production designer, drawing storyboards and building the films props in his garage and spending nights over the course of two months constructing the shuttle set with producer and friend John Maclay.
+Bowen and his creative team dedicated over a year and a half to creating the ambitious short film with a production budget of only 10K (12K total).
+Bowen not only wrote, produced, edited, directed and starred in the short but served as the production designer – drawing storyboards, building all the films props in his garage and spending nights over the course of two months constructing the sets with producer and friend John Maclay.

-The short films combination of high energy, endearing characters, laugh-out-loud moments and impressive visual effects (lead by VFX supervisor/producer Jonathan Alvord whose 5 member team produced over 100 VFX shots) landed it at The Tribeca Film Festival where it world premiered in 2018.
-The shorts overwhelmingly positive audience and critic response at Tribeca led to it’s release on Amazon Prime Video in November – where it’s been tracking a 5 OUT OF 5 STAR Customer Rating (and a “9 out of 10” on iMDB).
-The short was also recently named “Best live-action sci-fi short” by the Solzy Awards.
+The short films combination of high energy, endearing characters, laugh-out-loud moments and impressive visual effects (lead by VFX supervisor/producer Jonathan Alvord whose 5 member team produced over 100 VFX shots) landed it a world premiered The Tribeca Film Festival.
+The shorts overwhelmingly positive audience and critic response (The 716th was named “Best Live-Action Sci-Fi Short” by the Solzy Awards) led to it’s digital release on Amazon Prime Video – where it’s been tracking a 5 STAR Customer Rating and was awarded a bonus by Amazon for audience engagement.